unlock-protocol/unlock/unlock-protocol.com/blog/integratating-unlock-react.md

 ---
 title: Integrating Unlock with React
-subTitle: Our Javascript API are very easy to integrate with React!
+subTitle: Our Javascript API is very easy to integrate with React!
 authorName: Julien Genestoux
 publishDate: July 10, 2019
 description: Integrating Unlock with React is straighforward!
 Here's a quick tutorial on how to get there!